therealsphinx/support.balsamiq.com/content/tutorials/confluencesymbollibrary.md

 * * *

 ## 8\.
-Format the page to your liking and repeat the process for other controls
+Format the Page to Your Liking and Repeat the Process for Other Controls

 ![Format the page to your liking and repeat the process for other controls](https://media.balsamiq.com/img/support/guides/Creating_a_Mockups_Design_Library_in_Confluence/media_1386360648515.png)